 Lastly Tim explains how he was able to cope with all the death easier than everyone else.
 He tells us that his fourth-grade love died of cancer and that because of this he could deal with the deaths of his company.

-3. The tone is very grim, dark, and straight to the point.
+3. The tone is very grim, dark, and

 "The things they carried was largely determined by necessity.
 Among the necessities or near-necessities were P-38 can openers, pocket knives, heat tabs, wristwatches, dog tags, mosquito repellent, chewing gum, candy, cigarettes, salt tablets, packets of Kool-Aid, lighters, matches, sewing kits, Military Payment Certificates, C rations, and two or three canteens of water.
 Together, these items weighed between 12 and 18 pounds, depending upon a man's habits or rate of metabolism."